zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-google.md

 Rest.

 [APZ 7.38] (# apz7.38) # apz7.38 .ref .apz කවර What is graduation leave?
 And the tribulations
 Masses and consecrations are said to be degrees.
-Graduation rest to immortal Nirvana Says.
-Someone quenched all the vices and eliminated all the impurities and desires It is nirvana when there is decay, non-attachment and loss of bonds.
+Graduation rest to immortal Nibbana Says.
+Someone quenched all the vices and eliminated all the impurities and desires It is Nibbana when there is decay, non-attachment and loss of bonds.
 This is graduation break For those who are addicted to lust, for those who are detached from the body, rest is also a pure mind.
 For those who are a little tired of the stereo-typed, this is the place to be Graduation leave is given to those who are free from impurity.